Reviewable/Reviewable/docs/subscriptions.md

 ### Selecting a plan

-In the subscription panel you can select a plan for your organization.
-Each plan has a maximum number of monthly contributors.
-Rather than forcing you to maintain yet another user list, we count each distinct PR author during a billing cycle as a contributor, at the time a review is created and linked to the PR.
+In the subscription panel you can select a plan for your organization, and the number of constributors to purchase the plan for.
+We count each distinct PR author during a billing cycle as a contributor, at the time a review is created and linked to the PR.
 Once a review has been created, any number of people can view it and participate.
-You should select a plan that will cover the expected number of contributors on your team.

 If a PR causes you to exceed your plan's contributor quota, both the subscriber and the person who connected the affected repo will be immediately notified by email.
-If you have chosen a subscription plan that has a flexible overage, Reviewable will permit all additional contributors if you did not exceed your maximum in the previous billing cycle.
-This flexibility provides you additional time to upgrade your subscription without disruption.
-If you are confident that the overage will not continue into the next month, you can simply ignore it.
-If your plan doesn't have the flexible overage feature, or you exceeded the maximum in the prior month, Reviewable won't create the review until you upgrade your subscription — or the contributor count resets on your next billing date.
+Reviewable won't create reviews for PRs created by additional authors until you upgrade your subscription — or the contributor count resets on your next billing date.

 {:.tip}
 If you exceed your plan's quota, Reviewable will continue updating all previously created reviews and keep creating reviews for contributors that were already counted this month.

-If you change your plan in the middle of a billing cycle, the new plan takes effect immediately and fees are not prorated (up or down).
-You'll be charged the new price on your next billing date.
+You can upgrade, downgrade, or cancel the plan any time.
+If you change your plan during the billing cycle, the new plan (if any) takes effect immediately and fees are prorated which results either in a credit being applied to future invoices, or in additional fees to be charged today.
+There are no refunds.

 ### Managing the scope of your subscription